iterate-ch/docs/cryptomator/index.md

 ````{tabs}
 ```{group-tab} Cyberduck

-Choose the *Cryptomator* button in the toolbar or the option in the *File* menu to unlock and lock a Cryptomator Vault.
+Choose the *Cryptomator* button in the toolbar or *File → Unlock/Lock Vault* menu to unlock or lock a Cryptomator Vault.

 ```
 ```{group-tab} Mountain Duck